WebOfTrustInfo/rwot12-cologne/advance-readings/README.md

 * A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
 * A specific solution related to the web-of-trust that you'd like others to use or contribute to?

-If you will be attending Rebooting the Web of Trust March 2023 in Cologne, please upload your advance readings to this directory with a pull request.
+If you will be attending Rebooting the Web of Trust September 2023 in Cologne, please upload your advance readings to this directory with a pull request.

 ## Pull Request Submission